jeantessier/advent-of-code-2025/day09/README.md

 I was drafting some of the conditions, but after three hours of tinkering, I still wasn't sure if I had them all.
 Plus, I was getting tired.
 I was messing around with ranges, and it all got a bit confusing.
-Until I switched strategy and only min/max of X and min/max of Y.  I ended up consulting the Internet to check on
+Until I switched strategy and only worked with min/max of X and min/max of Y instead.
+I ended up consulting the Internet to check on
 [overlapping rectangles](https://stackoverflow.com/questions/306316/determine-if-two-rectangles-overlap-each-other).
 It reassured me that I was basically there.